edbrad/vm-bl-status/README.md

 ```
 sudo apt-get install -y mongodb-org
 ```
 After installing the MongoDB, it needs to be configured to automatically start up when the Operating System boots (or re-boots).
 In order to do this, the Ubuntu Linux service manager **(systemd)** must be confifured to manage MongoDB (taken from:	https://docs.mongodb.com/manual/tutorial/install-mongodb-enterprise-on-ubuntu/ & https://www.mkyong.com/mongodb/mongodb-allow-remote-access/):

-- A new service configuration file must be created by issuing the command below:
+- A new systemd service configuration file must be created by issuing the command below:
 ```
 $ sudo nano /etc/systemd/system/mongodb.service
 ```